sciknoworg/OntoLearner/docs/source/benchmarking/biology_and_life_sciences/biopax.rst

 groups and thus reduces the complexity of interchange between data formats by providing an accepted standard format for pathway data.

-:Domain: Biology & Life Sciences
+:Domain: Biology and Life Sciences
 :Category: Bioinformatics
 :Current Version: 1.0
 :Last Updated: 16 April 2015